plasma-umass/slipcover/README.md

 with any suggestions or issues you may encounter.

 ## Technical Information
-For more details about how SlipCover works please see the following paper, accepted to appear at [ISSTA'23](https://conf.researchr.org/home/issta-2023): [SlipCover: Near Zero-Overhead Code Coverage for Python](https://arxiv.org/pdf/2305.02886).
+For more details about how SlipCover works please see the following paper, published at [ISSTA'23](https://conf.researchr.org/home/issta-2023): [SlipCover: Near Zero-Overhead Code Coverage for Python](https://arxiv.org/pdf/2305.02886).

 # Acknowledgements